Travel and mental healthTravel health advice for travellers and health professionals

 Adjustment difficulties can be more acute for individuals with underlying mental health conditions who travel or live abroad for work.
 Understanding stress factors, identifying early symptoms and signs of mental health issues, and implementing strong procedures to mitigate mental health risks, can help organisations protect their employees abroad .
 Travellers based abroad for long periods, can be taught self-monitoring techniques and stress-reduction strategies before departure or during their stay .

 All travellers with underlying health issues should carry a letter from their doctor providing clinical details of their condition, treatment and certifying the need for drugs and/or other medical items.
 Ideally, this should be documented in a language understood at the traveller’s chosen destination .
 Extra medication supplies, including if appropriate emergency medication, should be carried.
 Travellers should consider any restrictions on the type and amount of medicines they carry and ensure that they have appropriate documentation when crossing borders .
-See Travelling with medicines factsheet.
+See Medicines and travel factsheet.
 On flights, medication should be carried in hand luggage, with an extra supply in the hold luggage.
 Medication stored in hold luggage is at risk of extremes of temperature and is more likely to be lost or stolen.

 During travel, difficulties in following usual drug regimes and/or replacing lost or stolen medication can exacerbate an underlying condition [9, 10].
 For example, a traveller without access to their usual mood-stabilising medication could experience a manic episode, resulting in risk-taking behaviour or attempts to self-medicate with alcohol or illegal drugs.
 Unfortunately, a traveller in a foreign country exhibiting aggressive, strange or psychotic behaviour is often arrested by police or security forces, which can lead to a rapid deterioration in their mental status .